vkumbhar94/dummy-json-schema-md/out/values.md

 ## clusterTreeParentID

-clusterTreeParentID is a parent group ID underneath the organised kubernetes resource tree gets created
+clusterTreeParentID is a parent static resource group ID underneath the organised kubernetes resource tree gets created.
+A static resource group with the mentioned ID should exit beforehand.

 `clusterTreeParentID`